sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ### Overview

-In this workshop we will look for a known *Command injection vulnerabilities* in [kohya_ss](https://securitylab.github.com/advisories/GHSL-2024-019_GHSL-2024-024_kohya_ss/) Such vulnerabilities can occur in applications when information that is controlled by a user makes its way to application code that insecurely construct a command and executes it.
+In this workshop we will look for a known *Command injection vulnerabilities* in [kohya_ss](https://securitylab.github.com/advisories/GHSL-2024-019_GHSL-2024-024_kohya_ss/).
+Such vulnerabilities can occur when information that is controlled by a user makes its way to application code that insecurely constructs a command and executes it.
 The command insecurely constructed from user input can be rewritten to perform unintended actions such as arbitrary command execution, disclosure of sensitive information.

 The command injections discussed in this workshop are [CVE-2024-32022, CVE-2024-32026, CVE-2024-32025, CVE-2024-32027](https://securitylab.github.com/advisories/GHSL-2024-019_GHSL-2024-024_kohya_ss/).